-Both of these cars were limited-edition, with bespoke body work and potent 410 hp units.
-In both cases these cars are more appealing in-person than in the magazines.
+Both of these cars were limited-edition, with bespoke bodywork and potent 410 hp units.
+In both cases, these cars are more appealing in person than in magazines.
 The twin bumps in the roof and ducktail of the sports edition gave this car a very aggressive look on the road.
-I can see in both cases why these cars are highly desirable, however their bigger price tag put them beyond reach for most of us.
-The GTS offers nearly the same experience without the bespoke bodywork, however due to their exclusivity I am sure these special edition cars will hold there value very well.
+I can see in both cases why these cars are highly desirable; however, their bigger price tag put them beyond reach for most of us.
+The GTS offers nearly the same experience without the bespoke bodywork, however, due to their exclusivity, I am sure these special edition cars will hold their value very well.

 If you prefer the two-pedal option, there are a couple of things to know.
 The first is that 997 Gen 1 cars have an automatic box that is referred to as a Tiptronic unit.
 These cars tend to be slightly slower accelerating than the manual.
-By today's standards, this gear box is very dated, however having never driven one I can't coment on whether they are still nice to drive or not.
+By today's standards, this gearbox is very dated, however, having never driven one I can't comment on whether they are still nice to drive or not.
 With the arrival of the Gen II 997 Porsche introduced PDK.
-A twin clutch gear box, as seen first in the Audi and later VW, this box offered smoother changes and great acceleration times.
-I haven't driven a Porsche equipped with this gear box but a friend who has said it was very good.
-I must admit I have always been impressed with it in the Audi A3 I had previously and in the current Golf GTI my wife has today.
+A twin-clutch gearbox, as seen first in the Audi and later VW, this box offered smoother changes and great acceleration times.
+I haven't driven a Porsche equipped with this gearbox but a friend who has said it was very good.
+I must admit I have always been impressed with it in the Audi A3 I had previously, and in the current Golf GTI my wife has today.

-- PDK buttons versus paddles One of the main criticisms of PDK when it arrived was the control mechanism Porsche implemented.
-This actually led to them to release a sports design steering wheel with paddles, bringing the control method into line with other car manufacturers.
+One of the main criticisms of PDK when it arrived was the control mechanism Porsche implemented.
+This actually led them to release a sports design steering wheel with paddles, bringing the control method into line with other car manufacturers.
 What you prefer is going to be a matter of personal choice.
-Note, however, that if the car you find is equipped with the buttons and you prefer paddles, this shouldn't be a dealer breaker.
-You could purchase the Porsche sports wheel with paddles, or buy one with buttons and pay a third-party to upgrade it with paddles.
+Note, however, that if the car you find is equipped with buttons and you prefer paddles, this shouldn't be a deal breaker.
+You could purchase the Porsche sports wheel with paddles, or buy one with buttons and pay a third party to upgrade it with paddles.
 This is probably a cheaper option.

 After you have decided on your year and model type, the next thing to consider is which options you want.
 Again this is going to be largely subjective.
 Here is a brief overview of my opinions.

-- PASM (Porsche Active Stability Management) This was actually standard on Carrera S but not on the Carrera.
-It allows the car to be used in a more everyday mode or switched on for sportier (read harder) setting as well.
+PASM (Porsche Active Stability Management) - This was actually standard on Carrera S but not on the Carrera.
+It allows the car to be used in a more everyday mode or switched on for a sportier (read harder) setting as well.

-PCM - This is control unit for the radio sat nav, memory settings in car etc. Definitely improved with 997.2 cars due to larger touch screen with Bluetooth and smartphone support.
-Note after markets kits can be added to 997.1 PCM kits to give Bluetooth and smart phone support.
+PCM - This is control unit for the radio sat nav, memory settings in the car, etc. Definitely improved with 997.2 cars due to larger touch screens with Bluetooth and smartphone support.
+Note aftermarket kits can be added to 997.1 PCM kits to give Bluetooth and smartphone support.

-Sports chrono Package - This option adds the strange dash mounted stopwatch and sports button to the console.
-When pressed sharpens throttle response.
+Sports Chrono Package - This option adds the strange dash-mounted stopwatch and sports button to the console.
+When pressed, sharpens throttle response.
 For PDK cars and turbos this is a very desirable option.
-In turbos it allowed an over boost option when pressed giving the car more torque.
+In turbos, it allowed an over boost option when pressed giving the car more torque.
 It also improves acceleration and gives launch control to PDK cars.
 Less necessary in others.
-Can include ability to track lap times etc as well.
+Can include the ability to track lap times as well.

-Porsche Ceramic brakes - Hugley expensive options so quite rare.
-Gives better stopping ability especially when used in a track type conditions.
-They are more expensive to replace and there was some issues with them if not allowed to cool properly.
-I personally wouldn't pay more for a car equipped with them on.
+Porsche Ceramic Brakes - Highly expensive option, so these are quite rare.
+Gives better stopping ability, especially when used in track-type conditions.
+They are more expensive to replace and there were some issues with them if not allowed to cool properly.
+I personally wouldn't pay more for a car equipped with them.
 They are lighter than steel breaks so do offer some great advantages.
 If you find a car with them on do a little bit more research to see if it is something you can live with.
-They come with Yellow calipers so do have a slight cosmetic effect on the way car looks as well.
+They come with Yellow calipers so do have a slight cosmetic effect on the way the car looks as well.

 Short Shifter - People say they are good not used one myself so can't add much value here.